5 rituals to reset your home for autumn – interior designers share how they prepare for cosy season

 There are two types of people in this world – those who wish everyone would just stop talking about autumn, and those already planning their seasonal wreaths and eyeing up pumpkin homewares.
 Whichever you are, there's no escaping it.

-Autumn is on its way.
+Autumn is fast approaching.
 Ready or not, we all deserve to do nice things for ourselves, and giving our interior spaces some love is a great way to do that.
-In fact, we think a home refresh is essential preparation for those darker evenings after the clocks change.
+In fact, we believe a home refresh is essential preparation for the darker evenings that follow the clocks changing.

 The new season (and the new school year) means now is as good a time as any to reset our spaces, declutter, and welcome autumnal decor ideas.
 Because if you can't beat them, you may as well crack out the apple and cinnamon-scented autumn candles and join them.